chisom5/Portfolio-Design/README.md

+# Portfolio-Design using SASS
 This Is a template design Portfolio for a single Page application;

 things remaining to complete in this project include:
-    []Responsive layout using media query
+* Responsive layout using media query